-10.1.2.
-For the process vents that comprise the affected source designated under 40 CFR §63.7882(a)(1), you must control HAP emissions from the affected process vents according to the standards specified in 40 CFR §63.7890 (facility wide limit for total organic compounds), §63.7891 (design evaluation and closed vent system), §63.7892 (inspection and monitoring for process vents), and §63.7893 (emission limits and work practice standards for process vents).
+- 10.1.2.
+For the process vents that comprise the affected source designated under 40 CFR §63.7882(a)(1), you must control HAP emissions from the affected process vents according to the standards specified in 40 CFR §63.7890 (facility wide limit for total organic compounds), §63.7891 (design evaluation and closed vent system), §63.7892 (inspection and monitoring for process vents), and §63.7893 (emission limits and work practice standards for process vents)- or determine the average total volatile organic hazardous air pollutant (VOHAP) concentration, as defined in 40CFR§63.7957 is less than 10 parts per million by weight (pppw).
+Determination of the VOHAP concentration is made using the procedures specified in §63.7943.

-[45 CSR 34, 40CFR§§63.7885(a), (b) and (b)(1)]

-10.1.3.
-For each remediation material management unit that is part of an affected source designated by 40 CFR §63.7882, you must select and meet the requirements under one of the options specified in §63.7886(b).
+[45 CSR 34, 40CFR§§63.7885(a), (b), (b)(1), and (b)(2).] - 10.1.3.
+For each remediation material management unit that is part of an affected source designated by 40CFR §63.7882, you must select and meet the requirements under one of the options specified in §63.7886(b).

-You determine that the average total VOHAP concentration, as defined in 40 CFR §63.7957, of the remediation material managed in the remediation material management unit material is less than 500 ppmw.
-You must follow the requirements in 40 CFR §63.7943 to demonstrate that the VOHAP concentration of the remediation material is less than 500 ppmw.
+You determine that the average total VOHAP concentration, as defined in 40CFR§63.7957, of the remediation material managed in the remediation material management unit material is less than 500 ppmw.
+You must follow the requirements in 40CFR§63.7943 to demonstrate that the VOHAP concentration of the remediation material is less than 500 ppmw.
 Once the VOHAP concentration for a remediation material has been determined to be less than 500 ppmw, all remediation material management units downstream from the point of determination managing this material meet the requirements of this paragraph unless a remediation process is used that concentrates all, or part of, the remediation material being managed in the unit such that the VOHAP concentration of the material could increase.
 Any free product returned to the manufacturing process is no longer subject to this subpart.